Battle of Kapyong: Day battle

-As daylight broke, the 16th NZ Field Regiment were now in place to offer artillery support and the PVA found themselves highly exposed in the open ground in front of the 3 RAR.
+As daylight broke, 16 NZFR were now in place to offer artillery support and the PVA found themselves highly exposed in the open ground in front of the 3 RAR.
 A and B Company, supported by artillery, mortars, and tanks, directed heavy fire towards the PVA positions, forcing them to withdraw, leaving hundreds of casualties behind on the slopes.
 With the 3 RAR remaining in possession of their original defensive locations, the immediate situation had stabilised, although they were now effectively cut-off 4 km behind the front.
-Ammunition, food, and medical supplies were now extremely low throughout the forward area, and with casualty evacuation increasingly difficult, the battalion was at risk of being overrun unless it could be concentrated, resupplied, and supported.
+Ammunition, food, and medical supplies were now extremely low throughout the forward area and with casualty evacuation increasingly difficult, the battalion was at risk of being overrun unless it could be concentrated, resupplied and supported.
 As such, in order to avoid each company being isolated and overwhelmed in a series of PVA attacks, at 07:15 B Company was ordered to leave its position and join the other companies on the high ground to form a defendable battalion position.
-B Company subsequently withdrew as instructed, taking several dozen PVA prisoners with them that had been captured earlier by a standing patrol.
-The 16th NZ Field Regiment covered their movement across the open valley, laying a smoke screen to conceal the withdrawal, while the U.S. tanks also provided support.
+B Company subsequently withdrew as instructed, taking several dozen PVA prisoners with them that had been captured earlier by a standing patrol.16 NZFR covered their movement across the open valley, laying a smoke screen to conceal the withdrawal, while the US tanks also provided support.
 As they moved across the valley, B Company exchanged a number of shots with small groups of PVA who were still hiding in dead ground and in the riverbed, and saw numerous dead from the fighting the previous night.
 One hundred and seventy-three dead PVA were counted on the B Company perimeter by the 3 RAR before they departed.